macla7/STAPI/README.md

 ## CURRENT TODO's

 - Figure out a user Flow.
+- error on login details being wrong.
+Need to make.
 - With Search, and Discover groups, change query/components so that the users/groups with invites already still show... but the checkbox is disabled and it says something like 'pending'.. cause atm it just disappears.
 - change 'seeking' to 'wanting'
 - make sure you can't comment nothing.
 Atm blank comments allowed.